 Health

-„Free Winterclinic“ in Boudha/Kathmandu
+„Free Dolpo Winterclinic“ in Boudha, Kathmandu

 During the winter months many people from Dolpo come down to Kathmandu to escape the harsh winter, but also to receive medical treatment, which they cannot access at home and where Tibetan medicine is not sufficient.
 About 70% of the population is illiterate and many do not speak Nepali, so going to a regular doctor is impossible without the help of a translator.
 But even with a translator misunderstandings around the nature of the illness or how the medicine should be taken, can arise.